KSchlagowski/RetailShopAnalysis/README.md

 # RetailShopAnalysis
-In this project we will analyse retail shop dataset using PostgreSQL.
+In this project we will analyze retail shop dataset using PostgreSQL.

 We will try to find an answer to some questions:
 - What is the distribution of prices across dataset?